The Repton Festival is Back!

-Saturday evening sees a networking event that aspiring filmmakers simply should not miss.
-It is immediately followed by the Director and Producer team of County Lines, Henry Blake and Victoria Bavister introducing a screening of this much-talked-about and BAFTA-nominated movie, followed by a Q&A.
+Saturday evening sees the Director and Producer team of County Lines, Henry Blake and Victoria Bavister introducing a screening of this much-talked-about and BAFTA-nominated movie, followed by a Q&A.

 Sunday morning sees Ukrainian news videographer Andrey Yakutin and his daughter Ksenia share their short movie based on their experience in Ukraine over the last few years – a must-see event with all proceeds going to the charity that has helped them.